 Tsukuba International School (つくば・インターナショナル・スクール, TIS) is an IB World School in Tsukuba, Ibaraki, Japan.
-We offer a rich educational program for students from pre-kindergarten (age 3) to Grade 10 (age 16).
-We are authorized to offer the Primary Years Programme (PYP) and the Middle Years Programme (MYP), and the Diploma Programme (DP) of the International Baccalaureate (IB).
+We offer a rich educational program for students from pre-kindergarten (age 3) to Grade 12 (age 18).
+We are authorized to offer the Primary Years Programme (PYP), the Middle Years Programme (MYP), and the Diploma Programme (DP) of the International Baccalaureate (IB).
 IB World Schools share a common philosophy—a commitment to high quality, challenging, international education.
 For further information about the IB and its programmes, visit the International Baccalaureate website.

 TIS was founded in September 1992 to provide an international education in English to students in the Tsukuba area.
 (Read more about our school history.)
-We offer preschool (ages 3 and 4), kindergarten (age 5), elementary school (Grades 1-5), and middle school (Grades 6-10).
-We are in the process of establishing a high school (Grades 11-12, anticipated in 2017-18).
+We offer preschool (ages 3 and 4), kindergarten (age 5), elementary school (Grades 1-5), middle school (Grades 6-10) and high school (Grades 11-12).
 TIS is a non-profit, religiously-neutral organization.

-Our curriculum is based on the standards and principles of the International Baccalaureate Primary Years Programme (PYP) and Middle Years Programme (MYP), and the Diploma Programme (DP).
+Our curriculum is based on the standards and principles of the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP), and the Diploma Programme (DP).
 You can read more about the International Baccalaureate at TIS, and you can download our weekly schedules and term overviews on the PYP and MYP pages.

-As the school is located in the far west of Tsukuba, we have a school bus that picks students up from a variety of convenient locations in and around Tsukuba.
+As the school is located in the far west of Tsukuba, we have school buses that pick students up from a variety of convenient locations in and around Tsukuba.

 The City of Tsukuba is an ideal location for an IB World School as it is home to numerous public and private research institutes (such as the National Institute for Advanced Industrial Science and Technology (AIST), the National Institute for Materials Science (NIMS), and the High Energy Accelerator Research Organization (KEK)) and academic organizations (such as the University of Tsukuba).
 Our students make regular trips to the research institutes to learn directly from world-class scientists about the realities of science and the limits of our current understanding of the world.
 Living in Tsukuba offers a balanced mixture of urban amenities and rural delights.
 Its abundance of green spaces, including several municipal and prefectural parks, and the opportunities that it provides for high level intellectual stimulation make it an ideal place to raise children.

 The school has been a member of the Japan Council of International Schools since 1998 and the Council of International Schools since 2015.
-We have been authorized to offer the IB Primary Years Programme since 2011 and the IB Middle Years Programme since 2014, and the Diploma Programme since 2017.
+We have been authorized to offer the IB Primary Years Programme since 2011, the IB Middle Years Programme since 2014, and the Diploma Programme since 2017.